Luke Raley Player Props: Rays vs. Giants

 - Raley is hitting .255 with 20 doubles, two triples, 16 home runs and 23 walks.

-- In 28 games this season (30.4%), Raley has picked up an RBI, and in 11 of those games (12.0%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Raley has had an RBI in 28 games this season (30.4%), including 11 multi-RBI outings (12.0%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.